lsst-sims/MW-Flare/lsst_sims/README.md

 Conference Series, Vol. 448).
 Once we have divided the stars into these classes, we can use the parameters in Table 4.3 of Eric Hilton's PhD dissertation to assign flaring light curves to each star.

+#Classifying M-Dwarf stars

+To find the spectral type of an M-Dwarf star, use the `prob_of_type` method in `mdwarf_utils.py`.
+This method uses the color data from Table 2 of West et al. 2011 (AJ 141, 97) to calculate the probability that a given star belongs to one of the classes M0-M9.